5 MinsJan 19, 2022

 - You could reduce the number of loans by taking a low-interest personal loan and repaying all other loans.
 This is called debt consolidation.
 This way you can save your hard-earned money from high-interest outgoings and clear your debts sooner.

-For example, when you have outstanding credit card dues, attracting a very high rate of interest (say around 40% per annum), plus have an existing high-interest personal loan; in such a case, it would make sense to consolidate such loans into
+For example, when you have outstanding credit cards dues, attracting a very high rate of interest (say around 40% per annum), plus have an existing high-interest personal loan; in such a case, it would make sense to consolidate such loans into

 one Personal Loan from a bank offering a competitive interest rate and other agreeable terms and conditions.
 Axis Bank, for instance, now offers Personal Loans starting at an interest rate of 10.25% p.a.